 [ Text: Ilan Zeimer / Photos: Thomas Herdieckerhoff · Pablo Betancourt]

-Training for the New Alpinism is a complete guide for those looking to prepare for a mountaineering objective.
+Training for the New Alpinism is a complete guide for those looking to prepare for a mountaineering objective, like Aconcagua.
 If you are looking to train on your own there are even training schedules and specific training routines to get you started.
 If you are looking for additional information or for more personalized guidance, Scott and Steve have a Web site, www.uphillathlete.com, that offers informative blogs and videos, training plans available for purchase and the option for online coaching.
 Check it out!